25 Writing Prompts for Sales Page Copy That Does Its Job — Sells!

 Here you’ll describe how your prospects feel using the exact words they use to describe their problem at the point when they’re ready to look for help.
 By exploring the exact words your client’s use to describe what they want, you’re connecting with them and building trust.
 Effectively, you’re speaking their language.

-Intuitive Writing Tip: Review notes from intake forms, discovery sessions, and sales calls to see what potential clients say about their problems.
+Intuitive Writing Tip: Review notes from intake forms, discovery sessions, sales calls, and your DMs to see what potential clients say about their problems.
 No clients yet?
 Explore social media groups, read book reviews of the books they’ve read in an attempt to solve their problem.

 2. Pleasure, transformation, opportunity — the after state

-3. Why you’re the one to help them — positioning you or your product as THE obvious choice
+3. Why you’re the expert to help them — positioning you or your product as THE obvious choice

 Keep this brief and relevant to your prospect where they are when they’re spinning in the cyclone of their problem.